 Create Benchling test user

-In this section, a user called Britta Simon is created in Benchling.
+In this section, a user called B.Simon is created in Benchling.
 Benchling supports just-in-time user provisioning, which is enabled by default.
 There is no action item for you in this section.
 If a user doesn't already exist in Benchling, a new one is created after authentication.

-In this section, you test your Azure AD single sign-on configuration using the Access Panel.
+In this section, you test your Azure AD single sign-on configuration with following options.